SolidOS/solidos/README.md

 How does the data browser work?

-- The user goes with a normal web browser to access some data object (like an to-do list, say)
+- The user goes with a normal web browser to access some data object (like a to-do list, say).
-- The server sees the browser doesn't understand the data natively
+- The server sees the browser doesn't understand the data natively.
-- The server send back a little placeholder HTML file, `databrowser.html` instead of the data
+- The server send back a little placeholder HTML file, `databrowser.html` instead of the data.
-- The databrowser.html file loads the mashlib.js Javascript library, which can now understand the data
+- The databrowser.html file loads the mashlib.js Javascript library, which can now understand the data.
 - The mashlib.js then re-requests the original data, but accepting data formats.
 - The server supplies the actual data of the to-do list or whatever it was.
 - The mashlib.js code provides an editable visualization on the data.